 You can also search on the amount of any nutrient in a specific food.
 Search for “amount of (the nutrient) in (the amount) of (the food)”.
 The answer often comes up immediately above the search results.

 On the other hand, if you want to simply add bone-rebuilding supplements to your regular diet (hopefully one that emphasizes anti-inflammatory foods), this works as well.
 In this case, be sure you do a rough count of your calcium intake from any dairy and take only enough supplemental calcium to get the amount needed.
-Be aware of the information below about getting too much zinc as well.
+Note the information below about getting too much zinc as well.
 Other than calcium and zinc, you’re unlikely to overdose on any of the nutrients listed here.

 Challenges with Milk and Milk Products